ua-snap/wrf_utils/restack_20km/README.md

 **Note** - This process can take a long time for a single WRF group, so it may be smart to try using a `screen` session (login node) to run it and let it churn for a day or more.
 The staging process is highly dependent on what else is going on in the $ARCHIVE filesystem.

+**Note** - If you are restacking a subset of the WRF group, say years 2034-2063, you will need to have the years on each "side" of the target year range as well, which is required by the accumulation variables (`acsnow`, `pcpnc`, etc.).

 2. `forecast_times.py`: Run this script to create an ancillary table that will be referenced by restacking code.
 This script accepts the following arguments:

     * `-s`: the directory containing the annual subdirectories of WRF outputs.
 Use the directory on scratch space if all of the files successfully staged and copied.
 In case there was not enough room on scratch space to copy the entirety of the WRF group over, use the `--is_archive` switch, and supply the path to the directory on `$ARCHIVE` as long as all files are staged.